ansilove/AnsiLove.framework/README.md

 			   	 columns:(NSString *)columns
 				  retina:(BOOL      )generateRetina;

-Setting retina to `YES` forces the Framework to generate the regular PNG and a properly named (and sized) Retina @2x.PNG image additionallay.

 Note that generally all objects except `inputFile` are optional.
 AnsiLove.framework will silently consume `nil` and empty string values and will rely on it's built-in defaults in both cases.

 ## (NSString *)inputFile

-The only necessary object you need to pass to `ALAnsiGenerator.
+The only necessary object you need to pass to `ALAnsiGenerator`.
 Well, that's logic.
 If there is no input file, what should be the output?
 I see you get it.
 Here is an example for a proper `inputFile` string:

 	/Users/Stefan/Desktop/MyAnsiArtwork.ans